 - Letter of Verification from the Registrar’s Office.

-- If you are outside of the U.S. for more than 5 months on a leave of absense, you will need to have a new I-20 issued to you before returning to the the U.S.
+- If a student is outside the U.S. for more than five months on a leave of absence, that student will need a new I-20 before returning to the U.S.

 General immigration information can be found at US Citizenship & Immigration Services (USCIS).